Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 # Prepare workflows

-To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the cash payments of this sales channel to your Import channels order in OMS workflow.
-In addition, non-sales-related postings, such as cash in and cash out, must be processed by an additional workflow so that they can be posted in the *Accounting* module.
+To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the business-document-related cash payments of this sales channel to your existing Import channels order in OMS workflow.
+In addition, non-sales-related postings, such as cash in and cash out, must be processed by an additional workflow so that they can be posted in the *Accounting* module to a transit account.

+The following describes in detail how to perform these two different operations by using workflows.

 For detailed information on workflow configuration, see also [Manage the workflows](../../ActindoWorkFlow/Operation/01_ManageWorkflows.md) in the *Process Orchestration* documentation.